aksrugiw/border-radius-previewer/README.md

 ## More versions

-You can find more versions of this project, whick I created with popular framework:
+You can find more versions of this project, which I created with popular framework (_in progress_):

 - [React.js](link)